How to Play the Treat and Retreat Game With Your Dog

-Coined by respected dog trainer Suzanne Clothier, the treat and retreat dog game is the perfect game to play when dealing with dogs who are on the shy, fearful side which become reactive when exposed to certain triggers such as strangers entering the home.
+Coined by respected dog trainer Suzanne Clothier, the treat and retreat dog game is the perfect game to play when dealing with dogs who are on the shy and fearful side that become reactive when exposed to certain triggers such as strangers entering the home.
 I have used this method with success several times.

 On one occasion, the dog owner was on the right path, yet was lacking that level of finesse that would have made a whole lot of difference.
-Her two reactive dogs would bark, growl and even snap when strangers entered their territory, so she tried having all her guests drop or hand a treat in hopes that the dogs would get closer and mellow down.
-Yet, the dogs would get the treat, but as they got the treat, they soon recognized how dangerously close they were getting to the person, so they would suddenly start barking again with their hackles up.
+Her two reactive dogs would bark, growl, and even snap when strangers entered their territory, so she tried having all her guests drop or hand a treat in hopes that the dogs would get closer and mellow down.
+As soon as they got the treat, they recognized how dangerously close they were getting to the person, so they would suddenly start barking again with their hackles up.
 The owner was therefore getting nowhere and was wondering why the plan was not working.

 How to fix the problem?
 First of all, I told the owner not to have her guests directly hand out treats or toss them in front of them.
 "What?
 You may think...
 I always thought you used treats to help modify behavior?"
-Not in this case though, or better, I would still use treats but in a different way.
-What was happening is that the dogs were going over threshold , the stranger surpassed their comfort zone and the dogs reacted once they realized how close they were to their trigger.
-They were stuck in a conflict: "should I get the treat or not?
+Not in this case though.
+I would still use treats but in a different way.
+What was happening is that the dogs were going over threshold, the stranger surpassed their comfort zone and the dogs reacted once they realized how close they were to their trigger.
+They were stuck in a conflict: "Should I get the treat or not?
 Yes, the treat is so tempting, yum, but holy cow this person is too close for comfort!
 Bark, bark, bark!!!"
 That's the last thing you want a reactive dog to do: rehearse the reactive behavior.

 That's when we successfully introduced the treat/retreat dog game.
 The treat retreat game doesn't put the dog in a position where he must make a decision that may cause conflict and stress.
 Rather, it allows the dog to move away and get rewarded for it on top of that.
 It's a win-win situation because the dog learns to associate guests with treats, but at the same time, this method doesn't put pressure on the dog as feeding treats directly does.
 We will take a closer look at how to play the treat/retreat game in the next paragraphs.